 - The shocking reality is that at least 85% of rape cases are unreported.

-- The vast majority, around 90% of rape victims knew their attacker.
+- The vast majority, around 90% of rape victims knew their attacker according to An Overview of Sexual Offending in England and Wales.

 - 20% of women over the age of 16 but under the age of 60 have experienced sexual violence in their lives.

-- Just 5.7% of rape cases result in conviction in the UK.
+- Just 5.7% of rape cases result in a conviction in the UK.
 This is one of the lowest conviction rates in our country.
+And that also means few sufferers claim for rape victim compensation.

-Talk to one of our highly trained experts for help in filing your case.
+Talk to one of our highly trained experts for help in filing your rape compensation claims and for determining how much compensation for rape victims is achievable.

 Only the most serious injuries and victims of the most distressing crimes are eligible to receive compensation from the CICA.
 The CICA will also take into account any existing injuries which have been exacerbated by sexual violence.
 Only injuries valued above £1,000 will be eligible to receive payment.

-The CICS scheme will consider which are the three most severe injuries that you have suffered.
+The CICA scheme will consider which are the three most severe injuries that you have suffered.
 The first most serious injury receives 100% of the tariff amount, the second most serious is awarded 30% and the third most serious is awarded 15%.
-The only way that the scheme would pay out for more than three injuries is where the victim becomes pregnant, suffers a miscarriage or is infected with a sexually transmitted disease.
+The only way that the scheme would payout for more than three injuries is where the victim becomes pregnant, suffers a miscarriage or is infected with a sexually transmitted disease.

 You may also be eligible for payment from the CICA for any medically verifiable psychological illness caused by rape.
-For a psychological injury which is temporary you can expect a payment of around £1,000 but for a psychological condition which is expected to last for a lifetime then the payment can exceed £1,000.
+For a psychological injury that is temporary, you can expect a payment of around £1,000, but for a psychological condition that is expected to last for a lifetime then the payment can exceed £1,000.
 Only the most serious psychological injury will be considered for payment by the CICA.

 Be prepared to be asked to have a medical examination as a doctor will need to give an opinion on the extent of the injuries that you suffered from the attack.
-The doctor’s report will be used as evidence in your claim.
+The doctor’s report will be used as evidence in your claim and could help determine how much compensation for rape victims is paid.

 Rape victims often suffer more severe injuries than victims of other criminal activities.
 Often these are hidden psychological injuries rather than physical scars.